IS2AI/KazParC/README.md

 </table>

 <h2>Synthetic Corpus 🧪</h2>
 <p align = "justify">To make our parallel corpus more extensive and diverse and to explore how well our translation models perform when dealing with a combination of human-translated and machine-translated content, we carried out web crawling to gather a total of 1,797,066 sentences from English-language websites.
-These sentences were then automatically translated into Kazakh, Russian, and Turkish using the <a href = "https://translate.google.com/">Google Translate service</a>.
+These sentences were then automatically translated into Kazakh, Russian, and Turkish using the <a href = "https://translate.google.com/">Google Translate</a> service.
 In the context of our research, we refer to this collection of data as 'SynC' (Synthetic Corpus).</p>

 <table align = "center">
 <thead  align = "center">